JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/automated_testing.md

 There are two kinds of testing in the world of software — **manual** and **automated**.

-You can do other kinds of testing, like *regression testing* and *functional testing*, manually, but it’s a fairly wasteful practice for humans to keep doing the same thing over and over again.
-It’s these kinds of repetitive tests that lend themselves to **test automation**.
+You can do other kinds of testing, like *regression testing* and *functional testing*, manually, but it’s a fairly wasteful practice to keep doing the same thing over and over again.
+This is the reason that **test automation** is created.

 Test automation, or automated testing, is the practice of running *tests automatically*, *managing test data*, and utilizing results to *improve software quality*.

-It’s primarily a *quality assurance* measure, but its activities involve the commitment of the entire software production team.
+It’s primarily a *quality assurance* measure, but also involves the commitment of the entire software production team.

 ## How Automated testing improves productivity

 The **Goal of Automation** is to *reduce* the number of test cases to be run manually.
-A professional automated testing software can be seen as a solution to a common problem: how to produce *high-quality*, *robust* and *reliable software* with ever-growing complexity with technology under massive competitive pressure.
+A professional automated testing software can be seen as a solution to a common problem: how to produce *high-quality*, *robust* and *reliable software* with complex technological features.

-In fact, automated software testing provides a cost-effective solution to this problem.
+Automated software testing provides a cost-effective solution to this problem.

 Automated software testing improves business results in three ways:

 **Increased test efficiency**

 This affects average number of tests you can run for an hour of tester time.
-Higher testing efficiency drives down *product development time and costs*, improving your bottom line.
+Higher testing efficiency drives down *product development time and costs*.

 **Testing effectiveness**